Everest High Passes Trek - 15 Days

 Major Highlight

-Everest High Passes Trek overview
+15 Days Everest High Passes Trek Overview

 When you get to the summit of Renjo La, you'll be able to see the lovely Gokyo Lakes.
 A very important day of getting used to the peaceful Gokyo Valley gets you ready to ascend Gokyo Ri before dawn.
 You can see four of the world's tallest mountains from the top: Cho Oyu, Everest, Makalu, and Lhotse.

 The next stop on the trip is the technically difficult crossing of the 5,420-meter Cho La Pass.
-If you follow this dangerous, icy road, you'll reach the legendary Everest trail, which will lead you right to the base of the tallest mountain on Earth.
+If you follow this amazing, icy road, you'll reach the legendary Everest trail, which will lead you right to the base of the tallest mountain on Earth.
 Before you head up Kala Patthar to gain a better glimpse at the top of the mountain, take in the picture-perfect Everest Base Camp.

 Things to remember

-For a smooth and stress-free start, we recommend arriving in Kathmandu by 4 PM the day before we leave.
-This allows ample time for a final gear check and briefing.
+For a smooth and stress-free start, we highly recommend arriving in Kathmandu by 4 PM the day before we leave.
+This gives you enough time for a final gear check, a trip briefing with your guide, and to make sure you have everything you need before heading to the trek.

 Online briefing